Patterson-Sullivan theory for Anosov subgroups: Uniqueness of -conformal density

 \begin{ques} For which $\tmod$-regular subgroups $\G$, the action $\G \acts \LT$ is ergodic with respect to a conformal measure? \end{ques}

 In this section we prove that the Anosov property is a sufficient condition:

-\begin{thm}[Anosov implies ergodic] Suppose that $\G$ is a nonelementary $\tmod$-Anosov subgroup and $\mu$ be a $\G$-invariant conformal density.
+\begin{thm}[Anosov implies ergodic] Suppose that $\G$ is a nonelementary $\tmod$-Anosov subgroup and $\mu$ be a $\G$-invariant $\tb$-conformal density.
 Then the action $\G\acts\Lt(\G)$ is ergodic with respect to any $\mu_x\in\mu$. \end{thm}

-As a corollary, we obtain that when $\G$ is $\tmod$-Anosov, then, up to a constant factor, there is exactly one $\G$-invariant conformal density, namely, the Patterson-Sullivan density.
+As a corollary, we obtain that when $\G$ is $\tmod$-Anosov, then, up to a constant factor, there is exactly one $\G$-invariant $\tb$-conformal density, namely, the Patterson--Sullivan density.

-\begin{cor}[Existence and uniqueness of conformal density] Suppose that $\G$ is a nonelementary $\tmod$-Anosov subgroup.
-Then, up to a constant factor, there exists a unique $\G$-invariant conformal density $\mu$, namely, the Patterson-Sullivan density. \end{cor} \begin{proof} First of all, by Proposition \ref{cor:positiveCE}, any such density must have a positive dimension.
+\begin{cor}[Existence and uniqueness of $\tb$-conformal density] Suppose that $\G$ is a nonelementary $\tmod$-Anosov subgroup.
+Then, up to a constant factor, there exists a unique $\G$-invariant $\tb$-conformal density $\mu$, namely, the Patterson--Sullivan density of type $\tb$. \end{cor} \begin{proof} First of all, by Proposition \ref{cor:positiveCE}, any such density must have a positive dimension.
 Secondly, by Corollary \ref{cor:dimAno} this dimension equals to the critical exponent $\dF$.
 Then the uniqueness follows from the combination of Theorems \ref{thm:ergodic} and \ref{thm:ergoAno}. \end{proof}

 Now we return to the proof of Theorem \ref{thm:ergoAno}.